gatsbyjs/gatsby/docs/blog/2019-03-27-security-for-modern-web-frameworks/index.md

 - **Network** - This kind of attack happens when an attacker can access to the network being used to access your site.
 It could be a rouge third-party in your cloud provider, or someone sitting across the coffee shop on the same public WiFi as your user.
 The exact attack methods vary, but are collectively referred to as a [Man-in-the-Middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) attack.
   The defense here is HTTPS (TLS encryption).
 Other related technologies such as [Cross-Origin-Resource-Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), [Strict-Transport-Security](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security), [Public Key Pinning](*https://developer.mozilla.org/en-US/docs/Web/HTTP/Public_Key_Pinning), and [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) all assist in securing network traffic.
 No matter who is looking at your network traffic, they can not read or modify it.

-Other possible attacks relate to using `iframes` or not removing referrer tags on external links.
+Other possible attacks relate to using `iframes` without securing them or not removing referrer tags on external links.
 Thankfully, fixing these is a pretty low bar.
-This [article](https://blog.sqreen.com/static-websites-security/) covers all these security issues well and includes solutions and deeper discussion.
+More on this later.

 ## Unique Security Concerns